 Additionally, as we mentioned above, when someone clicks on a place in Google Maps application, either on the web or their mobile device, they will also be shown the Google Business Profile for that location.
 The information provided here helps them evaluate whether they may want to contact or visit the location and compare it to similar locations (competitors) before making a decision.

-Quick Tips for Optimizing Your Google Business Profile Presence for Google Maps
+Quick Tips on Optimizing Your Google Business Profile for Google Maps

 Optimizing your Google Business Profile presence for Google Maps can significantly improve your visibility and attract more customers.
 Here are some quick tips: